treasurenetprotocol/treasurenet-docs/docs/assets/tat_mint/wellmanagement.md

 ### Modification of mine information

-- The page fill fields are the same as Add Mine
+- The page fill fields are the same as Add Mine.

 ### Submit an annual oil quality audit application